GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 By Herbert Lash

-NEW YORK, Jan 25 (Reuters) - The euro hit an 11-month high and global equity markets rose on Friday on signs of a healthier European financial system and a brighter outlook for Germany, while U.S. stocks extended a rally to an eighth day.
+NEW YORK, Jan 25 (Reuters) - The euro hit an 11-month high and global shares rose on Friday on signs of a healthier European financial system and a brighter outlook for Germany, while U.S. stocks extended a rally in the benchmark S&P 500 index to an eighth successive session.

-Solid U.S. corporate earnings and the strongest seasonal inflows into U.S. stock mutual funds in a decade also helped lift Wall Street, and the S&P 500 topped the 1,500 mark for a second day in a row, a level last reached in late 2007.
+Solid U.S. corporate earnings and the strongest seasonal inflows into U.S. stock mutual funds in a decade also helped lift Wall Street, as the S&P 500 briefly topped the 1,500 mark for a second day in a row, a level last reached in late 2007.

-News from Europe was also bullish.
-The European Central Bank said banks will repay 137 billion euros of crisis loans next week, handing more cash back earlier than expected in a sign parts of the financial system are returning to health.
-[ID:n L6N0AU7KR]
+“We are seeing a very broad-based rally and the ingredients are still in place” for gains to continue, said Steve Goldman, principal at Goldman Management in Short Hills, New Jersey.
+“This is the lift-off phase and it’s still significant.”

-The repayments show financial strains are receding and “allowing investor risk appetite to rise.
-So you’re starting to see more interest in stocks than in bonds, less interest in safe-haven currencies, and just a general rise in risk appetite,” said David Joy, chief market strategist at Ameriprise Financial in Boston.
+Global shares as measured by MSCI’s all-country world equity index rose 0.41 percent to 354.08.

 By taking back the three-year loans after only one year, the ECB has become the first major central bank to start moving away from unconventional monetary policy measures to tackle the crisis.
 By contrast, the U.S. Federal Reserve and Bank of Japan are buying bonds to stimulate economic growth.